Laboratory analysis of cosmetic PFAS

 French regulations: a pioneering legislative framework

-In France, authorities have adopted a strict approach to reducing the use of PFAS, with particular attention paid to cosmetics:
+In France, the authorities have adopted a strict approach to reducing the use of PFAS, with particular attention paid to cosmetics:

 This regulation makes France one of the countries most committed to the fight against PFAS in Europe.